HOW TO COMPOST

 - Pet waste is bad because sometimes it has bacteria that can survive the heat of the pile.

-- It’s important to cover the pile at the end with a layer of only brown in order to keep the smell enclosed.
+- It helps to cover the compost at the end with a layer of only brown in order to keep the smell enclosed.

-- Make sure the yard trimmings (fresh grass, brown leaves, etc) come from a yard that doesn’t use pesticides.
+- If you’re trying to make organic compost, make sure yard trimmings you use (fresh grass, brown leaves, etc) come from a yard that doesn’t use pesticides.

-- We chop up twigs and branches with shears before adding them to the pile.
-Making everything into smaller pieces helps the pile digest more quickly and easily, like chewing for our tummies.
+- We chop up twigs and branches with shears before adding them to the compost.
+Making everything into smaller pieces helps the compost digest more quickly and easily, like chewing for our tummies.

 - Fruits & veggies